What Is DOT Certification?

 What Does DOT Certification Mean?

-The Department of Transportation (DOT) offers certifications that verify an individual has the requisite qualifications, skills and knowledge to perform services related to transportation.
-These certifications may include evaluating an applicant's driving abilities, overseeing a medical examination or conducting an inspection of equipment.
+The Department of Transportation (DOT) offers certifications that verify an individual has the requisite qualifications, skills, and knowledge to perform transportation-related services.
+These certifications may include evaluating an applicant's driving abilities, overseeing a medical examination, or inspecting equipment.
 Written tests can also be part of the certification process.
-By obtaining DOT certification, individuals demonstrate they understand how to operate vehicles and aircraft safely and in accordance with federal laws.
-What is DOT SAP Program?
+By obtaining DOT certification, individuals demonstrate they understand how to operate vehicles and aircraft safely and by federal laws.
+What is the DOT SAP Program?
+The National Registry of Certified Medical Examiners ensures qualified professionals conduct thorough medical examinations for commercial drivers.

 What Is a DOT Medical Exam for Commercial Motor Vehicle Certification?

-A DOT physical, or Department of Transportation physical, must be performed by a licensed medical examiner.
+A DOT or Department of Transportation physical must be performed by a licensed medical examiner.
 This includes:

 • doctors of medicine (MD)